National Programs

 TKH’s Digital Literacy Programs address the growing demand for accessible digital skills training to help individuals succeed in today’s tech-driven job market by creating opportunities for learners to build essential digital skills for the workplace and beyond.

-As part of this initiative, TKH hosts Tech Empowerment Days—free, one-day workshops for young professionals and career changers.
-Participants learn about career pathways in tech and get hands-on practice with introductory programming, digital tools like the Google Suite, and emerging technologies like AI.
-They learn about the tech career landscape, network with industry experts, and hear from panelists with nontraditional pathways into tech.
+As part of this initiative, TKH hosts Tech Empowerment Days —free, one-day workshops for young professionals and career changers.
+Participants get hands-on practice with tech skills they can immediately introduce in their daily lives, ranging from data literacy to cybersecurity to digital collaboration tools like Google Suite to emerging technologies like AI.
+They learn about the tech industry landscape, network with industry experts, and hear from panelists with nontraditional pathways into tech.
 The workshops foster community-building, encouraging participants to ask questions, take risks, explore new career possibilities, and leave with valuable knowledge, connections, and next steps.

 We also offer virtual workshops and a newsletter to keep our community informed about tech trends, learning resources, and upcoming opportunities.